 Demonstrating the tremendous grit that would be a hallmark of his career, “Desert Storm” appeared fully recovered to start round two and, in what would become the fight’s prevailing pattern, Bradley elevated his activity rate and out-worked Holt, who seemed content to wait for another opening to land a big punch.
 With Holt waiting, Bradley had an open invitation get home his own shots, and that he did, especially to “Rated R’s” midsection which he softened up with jabs and right hooks.

 But if Holt didn’t do quite enough to get the win, his punching power, combined with Bradley’s spirited performance, made the battle an entertaining and memorable one.
-Leaving the arena, I felt charged with energy and excitement, my first live boxing match more than worth the price of admission, especially as I had succeeded in my clandestine mission of upgrading my seat and thus enjoyed an excellent view of all the action.
-As I went out into the night, my senses taking in the bright lights of The Fight City, I knew and understood my grandfather’s love for boxing even more.
-And I knew my passion for pugilism was only going to grow, and so it has, never wavering in the time since.
-For me, boxing is here to stay, and for that I can thank Bradley and Holt. — Jamie Rebner
+I left the arena charged with excitement after my first live boxing match and as I went out into the night, my senses taking in the bright lights of The Fight City, I understood my grandfather’s love for boxing in a new, more visceral way.
+And I knew my passion for pugilism was only going to grow, and so it has, never wavering in the time since, and all because of the night Bradley vs Holt went down in the rather unlikely locale of Montreal, aka “The Fight City.” — Jamie Rebner